KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

 ## Locking
 Databases use locking mechanisms to control concurrent activity to ensure it remains consistent and safe.

-Locking systems are beyond the scope of this course but for the moment you can imagine that when a computer process locks a resource then that resource has limited accessibility for other processes.
+Locking systems are beyond the scope of this course but for the moment you can assume that when a computer process locks a resource then that resource has limited accessibility for other processes.

 Locking prevents another user from breaking the changes you have made during a transaction.
 It is largely automatic, governed by the RDBMS.